 To enhance resource efficiency throughout the product life cycle, targeted life cycle analyses that span from raw materials to end of life and take into account the different dimensions of sustainability are essential.
 Cooperation with partners across the value chain is needed to advance sustainable production and consumption in the EU and globally.

-Partnerships for resource efficiency
+Other partnerships for resource efficiency

 The chemical industry works with the EU and global partners to address resource challenges through platforms such as the European Technology Platform for Sustainable Chemistry (SusChem) and the Responsible Care initiative.